ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 # VM Configuration

-Now we are going to configure the VM.
+Now that your GPU is ready for pass-through, it's time to configure your virtual machine.

-First of all, shut down your VM!
+Before starting, make sure your VM is shut down!

-We need to set up Virt-Manager under Settings or Preferences, to allow us to edit XML.
+You'll need to set up Virt-Manager under Settings or Preferences to enable XML editing.

-## Mouse & Keyboard (evdev)
+## Mouse & Keyboard Setup (evdev)

-We are going to tackle the mouse and keyboard.
+Let's begin with the mouse and keyboard configuration.

-Right now we have Spice and a virtual monitor for us, which captures the mouse and keyboard, However I will send both the mouser and keyboard using evdev, which provides a consistent way of tracking the peripherals
+Currently, we are using Spice and a virtual monitor (QXL), which captures the mouse and keyboard inputs.
+However, we'll switch to using evdev, a more consistent method for tracking peripherals.

-First, we get the devices IDs:
+First, we'll identify the device IDs:

 ```Bash
 ls -l /dev/input/by-id/
 ```

-You will get something like this:
+Your output might look something like this:

 ```Bash
 lrwxrwxrwx 1 root root 10 Jul 24 19:57 usb-Corsair_CORSAIR_HS80_MAX_WIRELESS_Gaming_Receiver_592466F35C4EC86F-event-if03 -> ../event24